Yala National Park: Impact of the 2004 tsunami

-Yala lay in the direct path of the 2004 Indian Ocean tsunami, which impacted Sri Lanka 90 minutes after its generation.
+Yala National Park lay in the direct path of the 2004 Indian Ocean earthquake, which impacted Sri Lanka 90 minutes after its generation.
 The tsunami caused severe but localized damage on the park, with around 250 people being killed.
 The tsunami wave was reported to be 20 ft high.
 The tsunami waves reached inland only through the river-mouth gaps in the coastal dunes.
 Inundation distances from ranged up to 392 to 1490 m.
 The main habitats affected are scrub forest and grasslands.
-About 5,000 ha of grassland, forest, and wetland were directly affected by the tsunami.
+About 5000 ha of grassland, forest, and wetland were directly affected by the tsunami.
 The satellite images revealed that mean normalized difference vegetation index (NDVI) range from 0.245 to 0.772 in the Block I and II.
 After the disaster the NDVI value fell dramatically to 0.2111.
 Around 60% of the area along the coastline has changed.
 The damage was worse closer to the sea.
 The movement patterns of two radio collared elephants were analyzed.
 The study found out that their movements were consistent with behaviour prompted by immediate cues generated by the tsunami waves rather than a response to a "sixth sense".